Top 5 MCP Gateways for Claude in 2026

 2. Cloudflare MCP

-Cloudflare's MCP support, built into its Workers and AI Gateway products, enables teams to expose MCP servers over Cloudflare's edge network.
+Cloudflare's MCP support, built into its Workers and AI Gateway products: Enables teams to expose MCP servers over Cloudflare's edge network.
 The primary advantage is geographic distribution: requests from Claude route to the nearest Cloudflare point of presence, which reduces latency for global teams.
 Cloudflare handles TLS termination, DDoS protection, and basic access control at the edge.

 3. Composio

-Composio offers a managed MCP gateway with integrations for over 1,000 pre-built tools covering SaaS applications, databases, APIs, and developer services.
+Composio offers a managed MCP gateway with broad integrations: Provides integrations for over 1,000 pre-built tools covering SaaS applications, databases, APIs, and developer services.
 For Claude Code deployments where the primary need is connecting to a wide range of third-party services quickly, this breadth reduces the integration work significantly compared to configuring individual MCP servers.

-Composio's tradeoff is the inverse of self-hosted gateways: breadth of integrations and low operational overhead, at the cost of reduced control over execution, compliance posture, and per-request governance.
+Tradeoff: less control compared to self-hosted gateways: Composio's tradeoff is the inverse of self-hosted gateways: breadth of integrations and low operational overhead, at the cost of reduced control over execution, compliance posture, and per-request governance.
 For regulated industries requiring in-VPC deployment, SOC 2-compliant audit logs, or per-virtual-key budget enforcement, a self-hosted gateway gives teams controls that a managed service cannot replicate.
 Teams not subject to those constraints will find Composio's tool library and managed reliability compelling.

 4. Kong AI Gateway

-Kong's enterprise governance capabilities apply to MCP traffic the same way they apply to API traffic: rate limiting per consumer, policy enforcement, and centralized authentication.
+Enterprise governance capabilities extend to MCP traffic: Kong's enterprise governance capabilities apply to MCP traffic the same way they apply to API traffic: rate limiting per consumer, policy enforcement, and centralized authentication.
 The Prometheus metrics integration is particularly useful for teams that have already built LLM cost and latency dashboards in Grafana or Datadog and want to extend them to cover MCP tool invocations.

-The constraint for teams evaluating Kong specifically for Claude's MCP workloads is that Kong is not MCP-native.
+Constraint: not MCP-native: The constraint for teams evaluating Kong specifically for Claude's MCP workloads is that Kong is not MCP-native.
 MCP support was added to a mature API management product, which means the tool-level filtering, Code Mode token optimization, and Claude-specific integration depth available in purpose-built MCP gateways are not present.
 Teams already invested in Kong's ecosystem will find the consolidation worth it.
 Teams evaluating MCP infrastructure from scratch will pay for API management capabilities they do not need.

 5. Docker MCP Gateway

-Docker's MCP Gateway applies container orchestration principles to MCP server management.
-Each server runs in an isolated container with CPU and memory limits, and images are cryptographically signed for supply-chain security.
+Docker's MCP Gateway applies container orchestration principles to MCP server management: Each server runs in an isolated container with CPU and memory limits, and images are cryptographically signed for supply-chain security.
 A single unified endpoint aggregates all servers, so Claude connects once regardless of how many containerized MCP servers are running in the background.

-The isolation model provides meaningful security properties for specific Claude use cases: any MCP server that executes code, writes to a filesystem, or interacts with a database runs in a container that cannot affect other servers or the host system.
+Isolation model provides strong security boundaries: The isolation model provides meaningful security properties for specific Claude use cases: any MCP server that executes code, writes to a filesystem, or interacts with a database runs in a container that cannot affect other servers or the host system.
 For Claude Code deployments in engineering environments where agents are running scripts and modifying files, container-level isolation sets a clear security boundary around each tool.

-Docker Desktop integration simplifies local development setup, which reduces the gap between how developers run Claude Code locally and how it runs in production.
+Familiarity and tradeoff for teams: Docker Desktop integration simplifies local development setup, which reduces the gap between how developers run Claude Code locally and how it runs in production.
 For teams already operating container infrastructure, this familiarity is a real operational advantage.
 Teams not already in Docker's ecosystem will encounter container orchestration overhead that purpose-built MCP gateways avoid.

 Comparing the Five for Claude Deployments

-| Dimension | Bifrost | Cloudflare | Composio | Kong | Docker |
+Dimension Bifrost Cloudflare Composio Kong Docker

-| Claude Code integration | Native (single command) | HTTP transport | HTTP transport | HTTP transport | HTTP transport |
+Claude Code integration Native (single command) HTTP transport HTTP transport HTTP transport HTTP transport

-| Claude Desktop support | Yes (STDIO + HTTP) | Limited | Limited | Limited | Yes (STDIO) |
+Claude Desktop support Yes (STDIO + HTTP) Limited Limited Limited Yes (STDIO)

-| Code Mode / token reduction | Yes (50% fewer tokens) | No | No | No | No |
+Code Mode / token reduction Yes (50% fewer tokens) No No No No

-| Per-tool filtering per consumer | Yes (virtual keys) | Basic | Limited | Policy-based | No |
+Per-tool filtering per consumer Yes (virtual keys) Basic Limited Policy-based No

-| Self-hosted / in-VPC | Yes | No (edge) | No (managed) | Yes | Yes |
+Self-hosted / in-VPC Yes No (edge) No (managed) Yes Yes

-| Open source | Yes (Apache 2.0) | No | No | No | Yes |
+Open source Yes (Apache 2.0) No No No Yes

-| OAuth 2.1 | Yes | Yes | Yes | Yes | Yes |
+OAuth 2.1 Yes Yes Yes Yes Yes

-| Pre-built tool library | Bring your own servers | Cloudflare ecosystem | 1,000+ tools | Bring your own | Bring your own |
+Pre-built tool library Bring your own servers Cloudflare ecosystem 1,000+ tools Bring your own Bring your own

-| Best fit | Enterprise Claude Code / Desktop | Edge-distributed teams | Broad SaaS integrations | Kong platform users | Container-native teams |
+Best fit Enterprise Claude Code / Desktop Edge-distributed teams Broad SaaS integrations Kong platform users Container-native teams

 Get Started with Bifrost for Claude